johnno1962/InjectionIII/README.md

 the address of all functions being called through a section of writable memory.
-Using the operating system's ability to load executable code and the [fishhook](https://github.com/facebook/fishhook) library to rebind it is therefore possible to "interpose" new implementations of any function and effectively stitch them into the rest of your program at runtime.
+Using the operating system's ability to load executable code and the [fishhook](https://github.com/facebook/fishhook) library to "rebind" the call it is therefore possible to "interpose" new implementations of any function and effectively stitch them into the rest of your program at runtime.
 From that point it will perform as if the new code had been built into the program.